AdobeDocs/experience-platform.en/help/tags/extensions/client/web-sdk/event-types.md

 * **[!UICONTROL onInstanceCreated]**: This monitoring hook event is triggered when you have successfully created a new Web SDK instance.
 * **[!UICONTROL onInstanceConfigured]**: This monitoring hook event is triggered by the Web SDK when the [`configure`](../../../../web-sdk/commands/configure/overview.md) command is successfully resolved
 * **[!UICONTROL onBeforeCommand]**: This monitoring hook event is triggered by Web SDK before any other command is executed.
 You can use this monitoring hook to retrieve the configuration options of a specific command.
-See the sample below for details about what this function returns.
 * **[!UICONTROL onCommandResolved]**: This monitoring hook event is triggered before resolving command promise.
 You can use this function to see the command options and result.
 * **[!UICONTROL onCommandRejected]**: This monitoring hook event is triggered when a command promise is rejected and it contains information about the cause of the error.
 * **[!UICONTROL onBeforeNetworkRequest]**: This monitoring hook event is triggered before a network request is executed.